Arnold van den Bergh: Biography

 He died of throat cancer in 1950 while in London.

 A study published as a book in 2022 suggested that Van den Bergh may have indirectly betrayed those living in the secret annex (Achterhuis) of the Anne Frank House, inhabited by Anne Frank and others, in order to save his own family.
-According to the book, van den Bergh in his capacity as a member of the Jewish Council of Amsterdam would have had a list of Jews hiding in Amsterdam and could have turned over the list to the occupying Nazis in order to save his family.
+According to the book, Van den Bergh in his capacity as a member of the Jewish Council of Amsterdam would have had a list of Jews hiding in Amsterdam and could have turned over the list to the occupying Nazis in order to save his family.
 However, Professor Johannes Houwink ten Cate of the University of Amsterdam noted that Van den Bergh was also in hiding around the time of the raid on 4 August 1944.
 The conclusion was subsequently challenged on the basis that The Jewish Council of Amsterdam had no lists of hiding Jews.
 His family members threatened a lawsuit and started a foundation.
-The publishing house apologized and took the book out of circulation.
+The publishing house apologized and took the book out of circulation in the Netherlands, although it remains freely available in the rest of the world.